-Ransomware is a type of harmful program that steals control of the user's machine or data, then demands a payment from the user to restore normal access to the ransomed content or system.
+Ransomware is a type of harmful program that hijack control of the user's computer, device or data, then demands payment to restore normal access to the ransomed content or system.

 For a few specific ransomware families, manual removal is possible.